6.3 Block Trade Facility

 b.
 Likewise Members may not combine separate orders in respect of different Contracts to generate an inter contract spread trade unless each such separate order meets or exceeds the minimum volume threshold for the relevant Contract.

 c.
-When arranging a Block Trade and, in particular, when aggregating orders on the matching side to facilitate arrangement of a Block Trade in accordance with the Rules, Broking Members and Block Trade Broking Members must ensure that they act with due skill, care and diligence; and the interests of the client(s) are not prejudiced.
+When arranging a Block Trade and, in particular, when aggregating orders on the matching side to facilitate arrangement of a Block Trade in accordance with the Rules, Broking Members must ensure that they act with due skill, care and diligence; and the interests of the client(s) are not prejudiced.

 Members shall ensure, when arranging or organizing Block Trades, that the price of any Block Trade being quoted represents the fair market value for that trade.
 On each occasion of quoting a Block Trade price, the Member must, at the time, make it clear to the potential counterparty(ies), whether a Member or a client who is not a Member of the Exchange, that the price being quoted is a Block Trade price and not the prevailing market price displayed on the Cleartrade Platform.